PrefectHQ/prefect/docs/orchestration/flow-runs/inspection.md

 # ]
 ```

-Each `FlowRunLog` in the list contains a log message, along with the log level and timestamp
+Each `FlowRunLog` in the list contains a log message, along with the log level and timestamp.

 ### Getting flow metadata